MohamedLEGH/cloudomate/README.rst

-Section can be overridden for specific providers by adding a section, for example a [rockhoster] section can contain a separate email address only to be used for RockHoster.
+Section can be overridden for specific providers by adding a section, for example a [linevast] section can contain a separate email address only to be used for Linevast_.

 Basic usage